 Had the NIDNTT discussed this addition to the Sacred Text, it might have helped immensely in the discussion of a difficult theological issue in the New Testament.

 Pictured here are the title page and the page containing Mt.
 19:9 of the 1598 A.D. edition of Theodore Beza's Novum Testamentum.
-The Greek is on one side of the page and a Latin translation of the Greek on the other.
+The Greek is on one side of the page and Erasmus' Latin translation of the Greek on the other.
 Beza's annotations are at the bottom.
-(This author overlaid some notes in English on the image of the page on the right containing the Greek text for those who might desire a relatively simple explanation of the addition.)
+(I overlaid some notes in English on the image of the page on the right containing the Greek text for those who might desire a relatively simple explanation of the addition.)

 (To see more readable copies of each, double click on the images.
 The reader will need to know how to zoom in on the images in order to see the text.
 These images and scans of many other ancient documents are available from e-rara.ch.)